-I. Feulgen nuclear reaction.
 Descriptions of this method can be found in Lee et al. (1985) and Dragesco & Dragesco-Kernéis (1986).
 The Feulgen reaction reveals the nuclear apparatus very selectively.
-I use it only occasionally for α -taxonomic purposes because the nuclear apparatus usually stains well with protargol.
-However, as protargol often stains various small cytoplasmic inclusions too, some caution is necessary, especially with multimicronucleate species.
+I use it only occasionally for α -taxonomic purposes because the nuclear apparatus usually impregnates well with protargol.
+However, as protargol often impregnates various small cytoplasmic inclusions too, some caution is necessary, especially with multimicronucleate species.
 If in doubt, use the Feulgen reaction or another nuclear staining method, such as that described by Larsen (1975).

-II.
-Supravital staining with methyl green-pyronin.
+3.3.2.2 Supravital staining with methyl green-pyronin

 This simple method is an excellent technique for revealing the mucocysts of many ciliates (however, those of tetrahymenids and rather many haptorids usually do not stain).
-Mucocysts are stained deeply and very selectively blue or red, and can be observed in various stages of swelling because the cells are not killed instantly.
+Mucocysts are stained deeply and very selectively blue or red and can be observed in various stages of swelling because the cells are not killed instantly.
 The nuclear apparatus is also stained.
-For examples see Fig. 2(i) in this paper and figures 8, 17 and 38 in Foissner (1991).
+For examples see Fig. 2i in this work and figures 8, 17 and 38 in Foissner (1991).

-Procedure (after Foissner, 1979)
+Procedure (after Foissner 1979)

-- 1. Pick out the desired ciliates with a micropipette and place the very small drop of fluid in the centre of a slide. - 2.
-Add an equally sized drop of methyl green-pyronin and mix the two drops gently by swivelling the slide or with a needle.
-Remarks: If ciliates were already mounted under the coverslip, add a small drop of dye at one edge of the coverslip and pass it through the preparation with a piece of filter paper placed at the opposite end of the coverslip. - 3.
-Place a coverslip with petroleum jelly corners on the preparation and squeeze specimens slightly.
+- 1 Pick out the desired ciliates with a micropipette and place the very small drop of fluid in the centre of a slide. - 2 Add an equally sized drop of methyl green-pyronin and mix the two drops gently by swiveling the slide or with a needle.

+Remarks: If ciliates were already mounted under the coverslip, add a small drop of dye at one edge of the coverslip and pass it through the preparation with a piece of filter paper placed at the opposite end of the coverslip.

+3 Place a coverslip with petroleum jelly corners on the preparation and squeeze specimens slightly.
 Remarks: Observe immediately.
 Cells die in the stain within seconds or minutes.
 Mucocysts stain very quickly and many can be observed at various stages of swelling.
-To reveal the nuclear apparatus, cells should be fairly strongly squashed (=flattened).
+To reveal the nuclear apparatus, cells should be fairly strongly squashed (= flattened).
 The preparation is temporary.
 After 5-10 min the cytoplasm often becomes heavily stained and obscures other details.

-1 g methyl green-pyronin (CHROMA, Germany) distilled water to 100 ml and filter Remarks: This solution is very stable and can be used for years
+a Solve 1 g methyl green-pyronin (CHROMA, Germany) in 100 ml distilled water and filter.
+Remarks: This solution is very stable and can be used for years.